-In the body of the message, list the name, title, and affiliation of the project PI; the project title; and the type of support being sought: planning grant or catalyst award.
+To provide notice of intent to submit, send an email message to grandchallenges@unl.edu.
+Include the text "Grand Challenges - Intent to Submit" in the subject line.
+In the body of the message, list the name, title, and affiliation of the project PI; the project title; and the type of support sought: planning grant or catalyst award.

 Attach to the message a document prepared using an 8.5" x 11" page size with 1" margins and single-spaced 11-point font (Arial, Calibri, Georgia, or Times New Roman).
-The email attachment must be a single PDF containing the following:
+The attachment must be a single PDF containing the following:

-- For planning grant proposals, a cover page that includes the project title and a list of project team members (including titles, affiliations, and roles).
-Also include a brief project summary/abstract.
-The project summary/abstract (300 words maximum) should identify the opportunity for an interdisciplinary team to prepare a catalyst award proposal for submission in a subsequent year. - For catalyst award proposals, a cover page that includes the project title and list of project team members (including titles, affiliations, and roles).
+• For planning grant proposals, a cover sheet (one page maximum) that includes the project title and a list of project team members, including their titles, affiliations, and roles along with an indication of whether funded external collaborators and/or human subjects research will be involved.
+Also include a project summary/specific aims page.

+The project summary/specific aims should be no more than one page in length and outline the opportunity for an interdisciplinary team to prepare a catalyst award proposal for submission in a subsequent year.
+It should describe the activities that will be supported and outline specific teaming/ideation methods that will be employed.

+- For catalyst award proposals, a cover sheet (two pages maximum) that includes the project title and list of project team members, including their titles, affiliations, and roles along with an indication of whether funded external collaborators and/or human subjects research will be involved.
 Also include a project concept note.
-The project concept note (three pages maximum) must describe: - The project vision and goals along with how the effort aligns with one or more of UNL's grand challenge themes. - What is novel in the proposed approach and how it represents a significant new opportunity. - Expected project impacts and their scale (i.e., local, regional, national, or global). - \circ $\;$ The expertise and resources that will be brought to bear. - The team's approach toward project evaluation. - An estimated project timeline and cost.
+The project concept note (three pages maximum) must describe: - The project vision and goals and how the effort aligns with one or more grand challenge theme. - What is novel in the proposed approach and how it represents a significant new opportunity. - Expected project impacts and their scale (i.e., local, regional, national, or global). - The expertise and resources that will be brought to bear. - The team's approach toward project evaluation. - An estimated project timeline and cost.